XL and aromatic fruit raspberry - Rubus loganobaccus 'Tayberry'

 ✔️ Key advantages:

-• Productive and robust hybrid with vigorous growth
+• Productive and robust hybrid, with vigorous growth

-• It ripens in June–July, with abundant production.
+• Ripens in June–July, with abundant production

 Cultivation details:

-• Fruiting type: on 1-year-old stems (non-remontant)
+• Fruit type: on 1-year-old stems (non-remontant)

 • Harvest period: June–July